Daandamhuis/Daandamhuis/README.md

 ---

+**PyTabular**

 In my spare time I've started working on [PyTabular](https://github.com/Curts0/PyTabular).
-My goal for PyTabular is to make it easier to create documentation for Power BI and Analysis Server models based on the meta-data that is already there in the definition.
+My goal for PyTabular is to make it easier to create documentation for Power BI and Analysis Server models based on the meta-data that is already there in the model definition.

 ---